-HYPERLINK "javascript:;" Mealpay Plus is an online prepayment system that allows parents several conveniences.
+Mealpay Plus is an online prepayment system that allows parents several conveniences.
 Once a Mealpay Plus account is set up for a student parents are able to view their child's account balance at no charge, view their child's purchase history at no charge, and make credit card or debit card deposits into their child's account, for a fee.
-For more information, go to https://www.mealpayplus.com
+For more information, go to https://www2.mypaymentsplus.com/welcome

-Limited Open-Campus
+Limited Open-Campus Lunch

-Open Campus is a privilege available to Juniors (2017) and Seniors (2018) meeting the following requirements:
+Open Campus is a privilege available to Juniors (2020) and Seniors (2019) meeting the following requirements:

 - 1. No more than 5 days on which an unexcused absence or 10 tardies is recorded from the previous semester. - 2.
 No in- or out-of-school suspensions in the previous semester - 3.
 Parent permission - 4.
-Limited open-campus lunch can be revoked if a student violates the above mentioned requirements.
+Limited open-campus lunch can be revoked if a student violates the above-mentioned requirements.